greengreengreen/data_structure_n_algos/next_greater/next_greater.md

     return res
 ```
 ### With technique Binary Seach O(nlogn)
 This problem asks for the rightmost j that satisfies A[j] > A[i] for each i.
 A[j] does not have to be the largest among all the js.
 To achieve this, let's again loop from the right to left.
-At the same time, we maintain an auxilary array arr, which stores indexes which are sorted in [A[idx], idx]. </br>
+At the same time, we maintain an auxiliary array arr, which stores indexes which are sorted in [A[idx], idx]. </br>
 Feels the same as v2_adv_tmp which we discussed in variant 2, right? <br>
 The only difference is that we are freed from the insert operation in this problem.
-If we encounter i in A, and there are already elements in arr which is greater than A[i], then there's no need for us to insert it into arr. </br>
+If we encounter i in A, and there are already elements in arr which are greater than A[i], then there's no need for us to insert it into arr. </br>

 ```python
 def v3_adv(A):